Children of the Long Nights

 Of Humans and Hybrids: Drive and Under the Skin

-In a way, Drive is a very feminine movie.
-Feminist is actually more masculine than what masculine is.
+In a way, Drive is a very feminine [and feminist] movie.
+Feminism is actually more masculine than what masculine is.
 Feminism is much more interesting.

 Nicholas Winding Refn